ABorrel/chemmaps-InterPred-Bodymap/README.md

 - 19-9-19: connect chemmaps on DB
 - 20-9-19: Fix case where chemicals uploaded are a mix between in DB and new
 - 08-10-19: Update footer and header for interference and chemmaps + connect pfas and tox21 to DB
+- 11-10-19: Add Connection to server and optimize the DSSTOX map
+- 18-10-19: Update body map and change statics
+- 21-10-19: Fix Tox21 map error, add distance in the neighbor download and fix search bar error